-Professional fees were \$75,768 and \$266,340 for the three months and year ended December 31, 2020, respectively, compared to \$51,731 and \$180,084 for the three months and year ended December 31, 2019, respectively.
+Professional fees were \$36,617 for the three months ended March 31, 2021, compared to \$59,173 for the three months ended March 31, 2020.
 Professional fees consisted of legal fees related to the Company's business development activities, as well as accounting and tax fees related to regulatory filings.
-Professional fees were higher in 2020 due primarily to the issuance of the Debentures as well as other opportunities the Company is undertaking.
+Professional fees were lower in the three months ended March 31, 2021 as a consultant was hired permanently and is now included in salaries.

-Travel expenses were \$nil and \$40,446 for the three months and year ended December 31, 2020, respectively, compared to \$68,912 and \$188,734 in the three months and year ended December 31, 2019, respectively.
+Travel expenses were \$nil for the three months ended March 31, 2021, compared to \$40,446 in the three months ended March 31, 2020.
 Travel expenses relate to business development and general corporate activities and amounts vary depending on projects and activities being undertaken.
 Travel has been significantly reduced due to the COVID-19 pandemic.

-Public company costs were \$28,889 and \$123,550 for the three months and year ended December 31, 2020, respectively compared to \$14,905 and \$80,183 in the three months and year ended December 31, 2019, respectively, and consisted primarily of costs associated with the Company's continuous disclosure obligations, listing fees, transfer agent costs, press releases and other shareholder communications.
-Costs were higher in the year ended December 31, 2020 due to fees associated with the Debentures and an increase in press releases.
+Public company costs were \$53,218 for the three months ended March 31, 2021, compared to \$41,235 in the three months ended March 31, 2020, and consisted primarily of costs associated with the Company's continuous disclosure obligations, listing fees, transfer agent costs, press releases and other shareholder communications.
+Costs were higher in the three months ended March 31, 2021 due increased listing fees due to a higher market capitalization.

-Depreciation expense was \$15,528 and \$62,112 in the three months and year ended December 31, 2020, respectively compared to \$15,173 and \$60,692 in the three months and year ended December 31, 2019, respectively, and relates primarily to the right-of-use asset, which is an office lease that was valued at \$259,512 on adoption of IFRS 16 and is being depreciated over the life of the lease.
+Depreciation expense was \$14,699 in the three months ended March 31, 2021, respectively compared to \$15,528 in the three months ended March 31, 2020, and relates primarily to the right-of-use asset, being an office lease.